kevinlondon/kevinlondon.github.io/_posts/2015-09-10-10-software-talks-to-listen-to.md

 Scott offers suggestions to accomplish more in less time and with fewer distractions.
 My favorite line from the talk: "Email is where information goes to die."
-I stopped writing long emails after I watched the talk and started using the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+Actually, I wrote this post because one of my friends emailed me asking for some talk recommendations and the email started to get too long.

 ## Testing